networkninja/docassemble-LegalServerLink/README.md

 Note that all of the endpoints are included in the base level of API Access.
 Premium APIs are not required.

+## LegalServer Configuration

+In LegalServer, the administrator will need two User Role Permissions added:

+* Edit Docassemble Templates
+* Generate Docassemble Templates

+You'll need to then go to the Admin -> Docassemble Settings page.
+This is where the docassemble api token can be set.
+Then the list of Docassemble templates can be populated.

 ## Using this Package